oldsn-developer/10eqs/README.md

 ---

-## Notes
+## Notes and Issues

 - There were initial data discrepencies, like missing data in the CSV due to truncation in the PDF.
+The rest of data discrepencies are recorder in the report.md file.
 - Ensure the `products.csv` file follows a consistent structure.
+The data available were columns: product_name, our_price, category, current_stock, restock_threshold
 - Customize `fetchExternalData` in `utils.js` to integrate with your preferred API for market prices.
 I used mock data as there were no public, operating APIs for this type of grocery price data.